Ridgid R8653B Review

 Conclusion

-The Ridgid R68553B has numerous ease of use features that make it a good saw for the uninitiated.
+The Ridgid R68553B has numerous ease-of-use features that make it one of our favorite cordless circular saws for the uninitiated.
 In particular, the adjustments for depth and bevel are effortless to get right.
 However, the Ridgid lacks power, and that is a real problem on a 7 1/4" saw.
 This model should have been equipped with a motor that would drive its big blade through the toughest of cuts.
 That said, the saw is still quite capable and worth a look if the ease of use features outweigh the somewhat underpowered motor.